V-Sekai-fire/aria-character-core/decisions/112-hybrid-coordinator-v3-implementation.md

 coordinator = HybridCoordinatorV2.new_default()
 {:ok, plan} = HybridCoordinatorV2.plan(coordinator, domain, state, goals)
 ```

+## Completion Note

+**June 21, 2025:** This ADR is marked as completed as part of the temporal planning segment closure.
+The current system successfully implements the plan transformer concept through the existing HybridCoordinatorV2 architecture with clean separation between MCP data transformation and planning execution.
+The system is stable with all tests passing (382 tests, 0 failures) and provides the clean architecture separation that was the goal of this ADR.

+**Implementation Status:** The plan transformer functionality is effectively implemented through the current HybridCoordinatorV2 system, achieving the architectural goals without requiring additional complexity.

 This ADR establishes plan transformer with direct HybridCoordinatorV2 integration, avoiding V3 complexity while achieving clean architectural separation.